ahbou/ahmed/Readme.md

 ---

-I'm deep in the Apple ecosystem:
+I'm deep in the Apple ecosystem™:
 * I use a 13" Mackbook pro.
 * I have an iPhone 5.
 * I just got an iPad mini.